 © Vadymvdrobot | Dreamstime.com

-It’s not surprising that nutrient deficiencies are fatigue causes, given that your body’s trillions of cells rely on vitamins and minerals to generate energy.
+It’s not surprising that nutrient deficiencies are low energy causes, given that your body’s trillions of cells rely on vitamins and minerals to generate energy.
 What is surprising is that few doctors recognize the fact that fatigue and lacking energy is often an early symptom of multiple vitamin and mineral deficiencies.

 Many health care providers also ignore the well-documented fact that lack of vitamins and minerals is a surprisingly common malady.
 This is true even in the developed world, where we are known as the “overfed but undernourished.”

 A high percentage of adults in the United States eat less than the minimum daily allowance of many essential vitamins and minerals.[1,2] A study published in the Journal of Nutrition in 2011, for example, found that even when including vitamin intake from supplements and fortified foods, 97 percent of Americans don’t get enough potassium, 65 percent don’t get enough vitamin K, 60 percent don’t get enough vitamin E, 70 percent don’t get enough vitamin D, and around 30 percent don’t get enough vitamins A and C.

 Nutrient deficiencies are among the causes of low energy and fatigue because they slow energy production inside cells.
 This can result in excessive tiredness and lack of energy as well as many other symptoms.
-Here, we’ll take a closer look at 3 of the most important nutrients related to fatigue and what energy supplements you can take.
+Here, we’ll take a closer look at three of the most important nutrients related to fatigue, low energy causes, and what energy supplements you can take.

 1. B Vitamins